 This process is a cleansing affirmation of value in a world where some things are so out of our control.
 Moving up in poker builds confidence to take risks in life and engrains a self-assurance in the risks you take regardless of outcome.

-If any of these reasons have inspired you to become great at poker, you can begin your journey here with one of our free Poker Power classes.
+If any of these reasons have inspired you to become great at poker, you can learn more about the power of poker and begin your journey with one of our free community poker classes.

 Poker Power is for educational purposes and does not permit gambling in our clubs.
 No poker experience is required.